-Need for Training: ETP-funded training has been identified for Customer Need for Training.
-Service Staff, Network Operations Staff, Managers / Supervisors, and Administrative Staff.
-Goals include: Deliver Business Skills training to improve product support to customers with increased product knowledge. o Develop leadership and skills to improve teamwork, time management, and plan and set department goals.
+Need for Training: ETP-funded training has been identified for Customer Out of Management of the Service Staff, Network Operations Staff, Managers / Supervisors, and Administrative Staff.
+Goals include: Deliver Business Skills training to improve product support to customers with increased product knowledge. ' Develop leadership and skills to improve teamwork, time management, and plan and set department goals.
 Upgrade staff's skills on relevant software in the field to remain competitive.
 Share best practices for maintaining compliance in financial, health, and related security requirements.